ccollins1544/cc-rest-api/README.md

 6. **Create Method for Verifying Token**

+The primary function of the `method.js` is to run `jwt.verify`.
 Copy [methods.js](methods.js) to your root folder.
 If you made changes to the `signOptions` just make those same changes here too.
+You'll noticed we use the privateKey to `jwt.sign` the token and the publicKey to `jwt.verify` the token.

 **NOTE**: The console.log